Velvet vs Upholstered Bed Frames: Which One Suits Your Style?

 • Upholstered beds (non-velvet) match:

-• Neutral palettes and natural wood finishes
+• Neutral decor and natural wood

 Price Points: Is Velvet More Expensive?